PaperMC/docs/docs/paper/admin/getting-started/migration.md

 1. Stop your Vanilla server if it is running, and create a full backup.
-2. Download Paper from [our downloads page](https://papermc.io/downloads) and replace your Vanilla server jar with your freshly downloaded Paper jar.
+2. Download Paper from [our downloads page](https://papermc.io/downloads) and replace your Vanilla server JAR with your freshly downloaded Paper JAR.
 3. Rename the downloaded file to match the name specified in the [start command](getting-started.mdx#running-the-server).
 4. Start your new Paper server.